 - Poor treatment by nearby property owners

-Eligibility for footpath trips and falls claims
+Eligibility for footpath slip trip and fall claims

 - You must have been injured